All Episodes

 And I do give money to my church.

-And maybe I'm just this is my own thought process, but when you see somebody in need, you help them.
+But when you see somebody in need, you help them.

-I think that just is if you can, you help them.
+I think that just is, if you can, you help them.

-But this guy is a homeless guy, he's working in a grocery store, and there's um there's this guy that goes around and he will pretend that he needs something, right?
+And there's this guy that goes around and he will pretend that he needs something, right?

-Like he'll walk into a store and he'll say, Hey, do you have a dollar?
+Like he'll walk into a store and he'll say, hey, do you have a dollar?

 I'm trying to get baby food and I can't afford it.

-Well, somebody else stopped him on the way and he said, Listen, that guy's homeless.
+Well, somebody else stopped him on the way and he said, listen, that guy's homeless.

 He just gave you a dollar out of his pocket.

-He literally lives on the street and then you know, cleans up at like a shelter and then comes into work.
+He literally lives on the street and then, you know, cleans up at like a shelter and then comes into work.

 They are.

-You know, my my kids, uh, it was fairly recently, they're both in the car with me, right?
+You know, my kids, it was fairly recently.

-And my kids in the back are like amongst themselves, and they told me after they're betting how much I was gonna give the guy.
+And they told me after they're betting how much I was going to give the guy because they've seen me do this before.

 I do say that.

-And I asked them, Are you drinking?
+And I ask them, are you drinking?

 Are you, you know, and some people are honest, some people aren't.